Lumpectomy, Bras and Inserts: What You Should Know

 It is possible to experience asymmetry after a lumpectomy, which may only become apparent once the swelling of surgery has subsided.
 This might be due to the amount of tissue that needed to be removed or simply the subsequent effect that radiation therapy has had to the skin or surrounding breast tissue.

-Balance partial shapers are designed specifically to fill, cover and conceal almost any breast asymmetry created by surgery or radiation.
+Balance breast shapers are designed specifically to fill, cover and conceal almost any breast asymmetry created by surgery or radiation.
 They can also balance naturally uneven breasts.
 Our bra inserts come in a variety of shapes, sizes and thicknesses, to fit you personally and accommodate your unique needs.
-They can be attached to the skin with adhesive, like our Balance Contact shapers, or worn in the cup of your bra.
+They can be attached to the skin with adhesive, like our Balance Contact breast shapers, or worn in the cup of your bra.

-Insurance Coverage for Partial Shapers
+Insurance Coverage for Breast Shapers

 In the United States, Medicare and most private insurance should cover partial breast forms with a doctor’s prescription, at a rate of one every two years.
 If you’ve had a lumpectomy, you may also be eligible for insurance-covered pocketed bras to hold your breast shapers (or you may choose to wear the shaper in a non-pocketed bra).